Computer addiction: Causes

-Kimberly Young indicates that previous research links internet/computer addiction with existing mental health issues, most notably depression.
+Kimberly Young indicates that previous research links internet or computer addiction with existing mental health issues, most notably depression.
 She states that computer addiction has significant effects socially, such as low self-esteem, psychologically and occupationally, which led many subjects to academic failure.

-According to a Korean study on internet/computer addiction, pathological use of the internet results in negative life impacts such as job loss, marriage breakdown, financial debt, and academic failure.
-70% of internet users in Korea are reported to play online games, 18% of whom are diagnosed as game addicts, which relates to internet/computer addiction.
+According to a Korean study on internet or computer addiction, pathological use of the internet results in negative life impacts such as job loss, marriage breakdown, financial debt, and academic failure.
+70% of internet users in Korea are reported to play online games, 18% of whom are diagnosed as game addicts, which relates to internet or computer addiction.
 The authors of the article conducted a study using Kimberly Young's questionnaire.
-The study showed that the majority of those who met the requirements of internet/computer addiction experienced interpersonal difficulties and stress and that those addicted to online games specifically responded that they hoped to avoid reality.
+The study showed that the majority of those who met the requirements of internet or computer addiction experienced interpersonal difficulties and stress and that those addicted to online games specifically responded that they hoped to avoid reality.

 Types

 Computers nowadays rely almost entirely on the internet, and thus relevant research articles relating to internet addiction may also be relevant to computer addiction.